I have a Queen bed, yet every night finds me sleeping on one of the sides.

 See what I did there?
-A sentence with “follow” immediately followed by my Twitter and Instagram accounts?
+A sentence with “follow” immediately followed by social media accounts?
 Yeah.
-Okay, so now that we’re done with formalities and cringy-level bad puns, I want to say hello myself.
-So, um, well...
+Okay, so now that we’re done with formalities and terrible puns, I want to say hello myself, so…

 My name is Alejandra.
 Middle name: Mía.
 Father’s last name: Rivera.
 Mother’s last name: Flaviá.
 I mostly go by Ale.
 I’ve also been called “Mía” by family, “chica” by friends, “Pum” by my papi, “Chiii” by mami, “baby” by lovers, “idiota” by my sisters, “Ms. Rivera” by bank employees, “You, there” by strangers, “Flavia” by people who didn’t read my name in the right order, and “Meow” by my rather large cat.

 But I mostly go by Ale.

 I’m eternally four years old, I have a theory that all the answers to life can be found in Star Wars, and no matter how many times someone catches me talking to myself, it never feels any less embarrassing (yet I can never bring myself to actually regret it).
 My family is undeniably the love of my life, though I’ve been fortunate enough to cross paths with a fair number of glorious people I now call friends, and there are drawings and marks on almost every book I’ve read.
 Also, I ate paper when I was little.